ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/jupyt.md

 {{product-name}} allows to launch Jupyter Notebooks on the computational resources of the cluster.
 Functionality can be used on clusters using CRI job environment.

-Following actions are required to launch a notebook.
+Following actions are required to launch a notebook:

 1. Set the environment variable `JUPYT_CTL_ADDRESS` to the address of JUPYT strawberry controller.
 ```bash
 export JUPYT_CTL_ADDRESS=jupyt.test.yt.mycloud.net
 ```

 1. Select docker-image of the jupyter-notebook.
-You can use [jupyter stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) as a image or as a base of the image.
+You can use [jupyter stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/) as an image or as a base of the image.
 Example of such an image is [minimal-notebook](quay.io/jupyter/minimal-notebook).

 1. Create a notebook.
 To create a notebook you should specify docker-image with the notebook and scheduler pool for the operation.
 ```bash